andreaferretti/linear-algebra/README.md

 develop a scientific ecosystem for Nim, much like Numpy does for Python.

 The library has been tested on Ubuntu Linux 14.10 through 15.10 64-bit using either ATLAS, OpenBlas or Intel MKL.
+It was also tested on OSX Yosemite.
 The GPU support has been tested using NVIDIA CUDA 7.0 and 7.5.

 API documentation is [here](http://unicredit.github.io/linear-algebra/api.html)